GLIMS-RGI/rgitools/docs/dem_examples/shallap.rst

 Summary
 -------

-Another location where TanDEM-X has artefacts.
-The other DEMS also agree quite poorly, whith some obvious smoothing in SRTM.
+- another location where TanDEM-X has artifacts
+- the other DEMS also agree quite poorly
+- obvious smoothing artefact in SRTM

 Maps
 ----